 IS & SOP 5-3.1 Offender Housing Assignments, pages 4 -5 addresses Transgender Housing Assignments.
 It also states, "The transgender committee is responsible for determining a permanent housing assignment for each transgender or intersex offender, and prior to this assignment shall meeting with each offender to determine his vulnerability within the general population and length of time living as the acquired gender.
 Transgender and intersex housing assignments shall not be made based solely on genitalia by must consider the offender's health and safety and the security of the facility through a review of the respective classification, medical and mental health records."

 A copy of the template the Transgender Committee would use to determine housing was also reviewed by the auditor.

-The Site Coordinator reported that WERDCC does not have a designated wing to house transgender or intersex inmates.
-He stated that if a transgender or intersex inmate would be assigned to their facility, they would be offered separate shower times.
+The Site Coordinator reported that WMCC does not have a designated wing to house transgender or intersex inmates.